bernie-skipole/skipole/README.md

 # README #

-skipole.py is a framework for creating wsgi applications.
+skipole is a framework for creating wsgi applications.
 A web admin interface allows the developer to create web pages containing widgets.

 Skipole requires python 3.2 or later.